includeos/IncludeOS/README.md

 $ conan config install https://github.com/includeos/conan_config.git
 ```

-> If you prefer to set up conan manually the full configuration can be found in the [conan_config](https://github.com/includeos/conan_config.git) repository.
+**Note:** If you prefer to set up conan manually the full configuration can be found in the [conan_config](https://github.com/includeos/conan_config.git) repository.
 You can browse our prebuilt conan packages in [bintray.com/includeos](https://bintray.com/includeos).